kylewelsby/v4.soulectiontracklists.com/content/submissions.md

 title: ROSE GOLD ADDICTED REMIX PROJECT
 ---

-Addicted Remix Project
+<a href="https://www.instagram.com/muvagoldblood/?hl=en">The Addicted Remix Project</a>

 For the first time we are creating an opportunity for producers in our general community to participate in an official Soulection Records release.
-Shouts to the incomparable Rose Gold <a href="https://www.instagram.com/muvagoldblood/?hl=en">(@muvagoldblood)</a> for teaming up with us on this!
+Shouts to the incomparable Rose Gold for teaming up with us on this!

 The rules are simple.